AlankritaKhadtare/Student-Search-App/README.md

 # Student-Search-App
-Restful Web Application for "Student Search App"using Python and Django.
+Restful Web Application for "Student Search App" using Python and Django.

 #Steps to Run this Project:
 >Open Python Shell.